 inputs—would help sighted users know if they’ve reached the element they

-want or if they need to keep hitting Tab
+want or if they need to keep hitting Tab.
+In most browsers,

 this visual indication is a focus ring that outlines the